 Isn’t it nice to have our universal egotism checked every now and then?
 Your answer to this question will dictate either appreciation or disdain shown towards A Ghost Story.

 Lowery’s reflective exploration stars Casey Affleck as a new-to-form ghost, represented by the white sheet draped over Affleck’s body.
 His wife – played by Rooney Mara – is left to grieve and move on.
 Affleck returns home for a happy reunion, but is denied any such pleasantry…because he’s a ghost.
 This sends the shambling “apparition” on a life-affirming quest as he inhabits the same house/plot of land far beyond (and before) Mara’s occupation.
-Families come and go, eras end, history is forgotten – but not to Affleck.
+Families come and go, eras end, history fades – but not to Affleck.
 He remains an invisible constant as time speeds forwards, pushes backwards and loops the most sobering of loop-de-loops.

 In terms of storytelling, A Ghost Story is painstakingly honest, inquisitive and emotionally naked.
 Lowery rips his heart out and serves it on a bed of roses.
 Each scene presses deeper into an endless pool of existential fear that defines the human condition, but sunshine and rainbows are never offered.
 This is one man’s grappling with our very existence and how we can find relief in our minuscule size.
 The term “passion project” is often thrown around with varying connotations, but to call A Ghost Story anything but would be foolish.
 “Passion” pulsates as Lowery wrestles with faceless anxieties who never present themselves.
 Distressingly.
 Real.
 F$*king out-of-body.